 EventTracker, Prism’s SIEM solution, provides a number of capabilities important for automating the security controls outlined in CAG.
 These include real-time monitoring of USB and external devices, configuration changes, software installations, suspicious network activity, file/folder access, status of anti-virus applications and security patches, and log-on/log-off activity.
 EventTracker also provides the ability to enforce remedial action on all monitored systems and includes prepackaged templates to report on each of the 15 controls.

 “The big state change in SIEM is that we are mining metrics; you can manage what you can measure.
 SIEM is going to be a major player as the dashboard to monitor the performance of John Gilligan’s 20 Critical Controls ‘CAG’ approach to security risk management.
 Executives rightly want to know if we can back up what we say as security people about risk.
 SIEM is going to be the primary source for actionable information to prove a given organization is doing better or worse,” said Stephen Northcutt, President, The SANS technology institute.

-For further information on the Consensus Audit Guidelines and to learn how Security Information and Event Log Management solutions such as EventTracker can be utilized to implement the guidelines, view our series of informative videos.
+For further information on the Consensus Audit Guidelines and to learn how Security Information and Event Log Management solutions such as EventTracker can be utilized to implement the guidelines.

 About Prism Microsystems